angular/vscode-ng-language-service/syntaxes/README.md

 If you need to make modification, the respective files should be changed within the repository's [`syntaxes/src`](https://github.com/angular/vscode-ng-language-service/tree/main/syntaxes/src) directory.

-Running `yarn build:syntaxes` will then appropriately update the files in this directory.
+Running `pnpm build:syntaxes` will then appropriately update the files in this directory.

 # Syntaxes